 The rewards of parenting often come in the small moments, says Amanda of Dudemom: “[T]here’s doubt and you always wonder if you’ve done the right things[…] And then, out of nowhere, they do something that makes your heart swell with pride…” Read how her kids are sparking goodness daily through their thoughtful actions.

 Summer is a great time to harness the enthusiasm of youth and encourage your kids to make a difference… and have fun doing it.
 I encourage everyone — even those who aren’t parents! — to take advantage of the season and make the world a better place.
-Download my Summer Sparks Activity Page and Tracker Worksheet, and don’t forget to submit your acts of kindness into my SparkGoodness contest for a chance to win one of my great monthly prizes.
+Download my Summer Sparks Activity Page and Tracker Worksheet, and don’t forget to submit your acts of kindness into my SparkGoodness contest [note: as of October 2018 this contest has ended] for a chance to win one of my great monthly prizes.

 Let’s all work to make this summer the best yet!